gtiosclub/bootcamp-module-6/README.md

 You should have completed all the views at this point.
 To conclude, set up a sheet navigation that redirects the user to `RatingsView` upon clicking the RatingsView button.
 Pass the appropriate data.
 You will have to do your own research to implement this feature.
 Look into the SwiftUI `.sheet(...)` view modifier.
 It conditionally presents a view popover.

 - [x] Learn basic methods of navigation, such as a “navigation sheet.”

+## Conclusion

+Now try running the app in the simulator.

+#### What you've accomplished today:

+- [x] Share and manage view-wide state using SwiftUI property wrappers.

+- [x] Build nested views by decomposing the different layers into subviews.

+- [x] Learn basic methods of navigation, such as a “sheet.”